ethantrosper/TripTrails/app/documentation/storage.md

   - `username` _(string, required)_: Username for the new user.
   - `password` _(string, required)_: Password for the new user.

+#### `getCurrentUser(): User`

+Gets the current user that is signed in from the database and returns it as an object `User`.
+This function is specifcally from useAuth from authHooks.ts

 ### Trip Functions

 #### `insertTrip(realm: Realm, user: User, title: string, location: string, startDate: Date, endDate: Date, description?: string, tripColor?: string): void`